tethysplatform/tethys/docs/tethys_portal/configuration.rst

 TETHYS_WORKSPACES_ROOT                             location to which app workspaces will be synced when ``tethys manage collectworkspaces`` is executed.
 Gathering all workspaces to one location is recommended for production deployments to allow for easier updating and backing up of app data.
 Defaults to :file:`<TETHYS_HOME>/workspaces`.
 STATIC_ROOT                                        the Django `STATIC_ROOT <https://docs.djangoproject.com/en/3.2/ref/settings/#static-root>`_ setting.
 Defaults to :file:`<TETHYS_HOME>/static`.
 STATICFILES_USE_NPM                                serves JavaScript dependencies through Tethys rather than using a content delivery network (CDN) when ``True``.
 Defaults to ``False``.
 When set to ``True`` then you must run ``tethys gen package_json`` to npm install the JS dependencies locally so they can be served by Tethys.
+ADDITIONAL_TEMPLATE_DIRS                           a list of dot-paths to template directories.
+These will be prepended to Tethys's list of template directories so specific templates can be overriden.
+ADDITIONAL_URLPATTERNS                             a list of dot-paths to list or tuples that define additional URL patterns to register in the portal.
+Additional URL patterns will precede default URL patterns so URLs will first match against user specified URL patterns.
 ================================================== ================================================================================

 SESSION_CONFIG